open-crs/dataset/README.md

 ### Limitations

-- ELF format due to `gcc` compilation
+- ELF format
-- 32-bit architecture
+- x86 architecture

 ## How It Works